declansam/TicketVista/README.md

 * (2 points) Tailwind.css
     * I will be using tailwind to style my web application.
     * Tailwind.css promotes rapid development by providing a set of utility classes that can be applied directly to HTML elements.
     * Tailwind CSS promotes consistency in design and styling, thus it will help to bring a professional look to the project.
+* (2 points) dotevn
+    * It allows us to store sensitive information like API keys, database credentials, and other configuration settings in a separate file.
+    * This helps in keeping the application's secrets secure and separate from your source code.
+    * I will be using it in my application, thus I have dedicated 2 points for it.

 ## [Link to Initial Main Project File](app.mjs)